apache/trafficcontrol/docs/source/api/user_current.rst

 	:company:            The name of the company for which the user works
 	:confirmLocalPasswd: An optional 'confirm' field in a new user's password specification.
 This has no known effect and in fact *doesn't even need to match* ``localPasswd``
 	:country:            The name of the country wherein the user resides
-	:email:              The user's email address - cannot be an empty string\ [#notnull]_
+	:email:              The user's email address - cannot be an empty string\ [#notnull]_.
+The given email is validated (circuitously) by `GitHub user asaskevich's regular expression <https://github.com/asaskevich/govalidator/blob/9a090521c4893a35ca9a228628abf8ba93f63108/patterns.go#L7>`_ .
+Note that it can't actually distinguish a valid, deliverable, email address but merely ensure the email is in a commonly-found format.
 	:fullName:           The user's full name, e.g. "John Quincy Adams"
 	:gid:                A legacy field only kept for legacy compatibility reasons that used to contain the UNIX group ID of the user - please don't use this
 	:id:                 The user's integral, unique, identifier - this cannot be changed\ [#notnull]_
 	:localPasswd:        Optionally, the user's password.
 This should never be given if it will not be changed.
 An empty string or ``null`` can be used to explicitly specify no change.
 	:phoneNumber:        The user's phone number
 	:postalCode:         The user's postal code
 	:publicSshKey:       The user's public encryption key used for the SSH protocol
 	:role:               The integral, unique identifier of the highest permission :term:`Role` which will be permitted to the user - this cannot be altered from the user's current :term:`Role`\ [#notnull]_
 	:stateOrProvince:    The state or province in which the user resides
 	:tenantId:           The integral, unique identifier of the :term:`Tenant` to which the new user shall belong\ [#tenancy]_\ [#notnull]_
 	:uid:                A legacy field only kept for legacy compatibility reasons that used to contain the UNIX user ID of the user - please don't use this
 	:username:           The user's new username\ [#notnull]_

 .. code-block:: http
 	:caption: Request Example